-Checking the CPU on Ubuntu is an essential task for monitoring and troubleshooting system performance.
-In this guide, we will go through the steps to check CPU information on Ubuntu using the command line.
+In this guide, we will go through the various options to check CPU information on Ubuntu using the command line.

 Step 1: Open the Terminal